mehmeterenyasar/Dolphin-Anty-Automation-with-Selenium/README.md

 This file is how can you open a browser to use with Selenium.

-# browser_crud.py
+# delete_profile.py

-This file is how can you create and delete profiles(browsers) on Dolphin Anty.
+This file is how can you list and delete all the profiles(browsers) on Dolphin Anty.

+# create_profile.py

+This file is how you can create and update profiles via api.

+# Note
+You need to have chromedriver to open profiles and use with selenium.
+You can find it dolphin anty's documentation.
+I've only shared basic CRUD operations for profiles.
 There is an official documentation for wider usage.
+Hope that was helpfull.